laughingbud/capstone/README.md

 ![image](https://github.com/user-attachments/assets/2e8935ea-2ec4-4d7a-8627-66197e385b03)

 Robustness testing with respect to window size, band size and by lags.
+We do seem to have fair results but not too exciting.
+We will continue to test the other features and keep on sharing the results here.
 ![image](https://github.com/user-attachments/assets/3e948d59-faa7-4b5a-b3ba-dfae2b81ec87)

 --------------------------------------------------------------------------------------------------------------------------------